Braineee/village-market/README.md

 # village-market
-village market is a traditional ecommerce site for sales of local food stuffs
+village market is a traditional ecommerce site